angelwu120/Compensation-Incentives/README.md

 The culculation is proceeded in R based on Dr. Lalitha Naaven's (https://sites.temple.edu/lnaveen/data/) and Dr. Kai Chen's (https://www.kaichen.work/?p=211) SAS codes.

 Note that "execomp.csv" and "outstanding_awards.csv" are too large to upload.
-The datasets can be downloaded from Compustat Executive Compensation.
+These datasets can be downloaded from Compustat Executive Compensation.

  If you use this program, please cite Lalitha Naaven's paper (Coles, Daniel, and Naveen, 2006) and acknowledge Dr. Kai Chen's work.
 I would appreciate it if you also kindly acknowledge my work.